AndresFRJ98/FizzyoDocuments/user-guide.md

 Inspector - Information about gameObjects.

 Find a tab called project, right click on the **Assets** folder, and click create.
-You should create 4 files in the assets folder:
+It is recommended you create files to organise your project.

 -   **Prefab**, (such as for NPC, enemy sprites - game objects you reuse)
 -   **Scenes**, (scenes are like levels, where you place your objects and build your game)
 -   **Texture**, (images for your game)
 -   **Scripts**. (scripts are attached to game objects to control their behaviour)

+You should not write just one script to handle everything.
+You can create multiple scripts for different purposes.

+## What makes a good Fizzyo Game

+You need to remember the condition of the game players, Cystic Fibrosis patients.
+Therefore the game should-

+- Encourage the player to have a long, fairly strong breath.
+- Have an interval to allow the player to cough
+- Not punish the player for coughing

-When creating your game, you should organise by placing images, scripts, etc that are used in the game, into appropriate folders.
+When creating your game, you should place images, scripts, etc that are used in the game, into appropriate folders.

 ## Using the Fizzyo Framework package